PUSH YOUR COFFEE BREWING TO A NEW LEVEL!

 - 350 filters

-• Filter holder
+- Filter holder

-• Coffee funnel (We also use it as a stand)
+- Coffee funnel (We also use it as a stand)

-• BPA Free, BPS Free, Phthalate Free
+- BPA Free, BPS Free, Phthalate Free

-• Made from Polypropylene and medical-grade thermoplastic elastomer (styrene-ethylene-butadiene-styrene)
+- Made from Polypropylene and medical-grade thermoplastic elastomer (styrene-ethylene-butadiene-styrene)

 - 1 year manufacturer warranty on material and workmanship defects

 So how do you use it?
 Simple.
 Firstly, open the box, remove the instructions and throw them away.
 Then...